-Although coffee lovers disagree about what brand has the best taste, they generally agree on one thing–most of them like those who “passed the filter.”
+Although coffee lovers disagree about what brand has the best taste, they generally agree on one thing–most like those who “passed the filter.”

-This way, coffee preparation uses ground and roasted beans which give better and more diversified taste to the best caffeinated beverage.
-It often depends on the filter itself, which can be metal, plastic or paper and also influences the coffee taste that ends up in our coffee cups or mugs.
+This way, coffee preparation uses ground and roasted beans, giving a better and more diversified taste to the best-caffeinated beverage.
+It often depends on the filter itself, which can be metal, plastic, or paper, and also influences the coffee taste that ends up in our coffee cups or mugs.

-But, everything would be fine except for a slight flaw–these filters are for single use, and at least one of us forgets to replenish and runout.
-So it can be quite a surprise in the morning when you find your filter box empty.
+But, everything would be fine except for a slight flaw–these filters are for single-use, and at least one of us forgets to replenish and run out.
+So it can be quite a surprise when you find your filter box empty in the morning.

 Now, you have three options:

-- You see a roll of paper towl next to your coffee machine and you start to think, can paper towel be an acceptable replacement?
-Well, it’s made of paper, is not it?
-You’re genius mindset is putting a smile on your face.
+- You see a roll of paper towels next to your coffee machine, and you start to think, can paper towels be an acceptable replacement?
+Well, it’s made of paper.
+So your genius mindset is putting a smile on your face.
 But will it work?

-Way of using paper towel as a coffee filter
+Way of using a paper towel as a coffee filter

-Because paper towel is much softer, double-fold it to avoid tearing in contact with hot water and sediment deterioration in your mug.
-You would hardly be able to “do the job” using cheaper paper towel, with less quality–it’s likely that this scenario will be disastrous.
-Whereas a better quality paper towel would be a worthy replacement for a coffee filter.
+Because paper towel is much softer, double-fold them to avoid tearing in contact with hot water and sediment deterioration in your mug.
+You would hardly be able to “do the job” using a cheaper paper towel with less quality–this scenario will likely be disastrous.
+At the same time, a better quality paper towel would be a worthy replacement for a coffee filter.

-Test it out, put the paper towl in a decanter, chemex, etc, after you have doubled them.
+Please test it out, put the paper towel in a decanter, Chemex, etc., after you have doubled them.
 Then try to pour your perfect water temperature for your coffee to see if it works.